SebastianWilson/MLpage/index.md

 In this section, we attempt to group assets according to their correlation with other assets over time.
 Whereas candlestick analysis aimed to make predictions, this section will focus on understanding the structure of the market.

-We started by making the following modifications to the data: 1) We took a subset of the stocks in the dataset 2) We computed the moving average at every point in time (ie. we applied a kernel of 1’s) to smooth out noise.
-3) We computed the deltas for each feature other than time.
-We then divided these deltas by the values at the previous timestep.
-This gave us an approximation of the instantaneous percent change in stock variables.
+We started by making the following modifications to the data: 1) We took a subset of the stocks in the dataset 2) We computed the moving average at every point in time to smooth out noise. (ie. we applied a kernel of 1’s).
+3) We computed the deltas for each feature except for time, and then we divided these deltas by the values at the previous timestep.
+This gave us an approximation of the instantaneous percent change for each feature.
 4) We standardized the values we obtained.
 We are mainly interested in finding patterns in stock prices.
 Therefore, in this section, we will ignore all features except for price and time.
 The first thing we did was test out what happens when you compare the prices of two different stocks at different points in time.
-In the plot below, we find that there is a weakly positive correlation between percentage price increases in two randomly selected stocks.
+In the plot below, we find that there is a weakly positive correlation between percentage price increase in two randomly selected stocks.
 Note that each data point represents the average price of each stock over an arbitrary ten day period.

 ![image](https://user-images.githubusercontent.com/82196613/116378528-38a85180-a7e0-11eb-863a-6a0bf7865e1b.png)